realworldocaml/book/book/testing/README.md

 ##### Why can't inline tests go in executables?

 We've only talked about putting tests into libraries.
 What about executables?
-After all, you want to test the logic of your command-line tools as well.
 It turns out you can't do this directly, because Dune doesn't support the `inline_tests` declaration in source files that are directly part of an executable.

 There's a good reason for this: the `ppx_inline_test` test runner needs to instantiate the modules that contain the tests.
-If those modules have toplevel side-effects, that's a recipe for disaster, since you don't want those top-level effects to be triggered by the test framework without your say-so.
+If those modules have toplevel side-effects, that's a recipe for disaster, since you don't want those top-level effects to be triggered by the test framework.

 So, how do we test code that's part of an executable?
 The solution is to break up your program in to two pieces: a directory containing a